Data Lake Service FAQ¶

 What data is cataloged in the data lake when files or FHIR data is ingested?¶

-When available, the following data domains (or data pools) are possible:
+- When available, Omic and FHIR data domains (or data pools) are possible:

 What format does the data lake use to store data?¶